 Ovarian cancer is rarely diagnosed in its early stages.
 It is usually quite advanced by the time diagnosis is made:

-Call for an appointment with your health care provider if you are a woman over 40 years old who has not recently had a pelvic examination.
-Routine pelvic examinations are recommended for all women over 20 years old.
+Contact your health care provider if you are a woman over 40 years old who has not recently had a pelvic exam.
+Routine pelvic exams are recommended for all women over 20 years old.

 Call for an appointment with your provider if you have symptoms of ovarian cancer.